dingherself/130/syllabus.md

 ### Shorties

-For each of our three modules (sex, gender, and love), you will be asked to pick one class and write a short discussion post responding to that day’s reading(s).
+For three classes this semester, you will be asked to write a short discussion post responding to that day’s readings.
 These “shorties” are a beloved tradition of Arizona Philosophy.
-They should ideally be 150–250 words, and definitely no more than 500 words (for reference, this subsection on shorties is 231 words).
-They are due to the D2L discussion board by **noon the day before the class**.
+They should ideally be 150–250 words, and definitely no more than 500 words (for reference, this subsection on shorties is just about 250 words).
+They are due to the D2L discussion board **by noon the day before the class**.
+You may choose any three classes to write shorties for, as long as you do at least one of them before the midterm exam and at least one after.

 The purpose of the shorties is threefold: they invite you to critically engage with the readings, offer low-stake opportunities for you to learn to do philosophy through writing, and will inform and shape our discussions in class.
 The shorties are not summaries.
 Instead, try to raise a question (and consider how the author might wish to answer it!), motivate a puzzle or a worry, defend a view against a worry, connect the reading to an idea or argument we discussed previously, or apply it to a current context, a historical event, or your own lived experience and see how it holds up.
 If there are two or more readings for a given class, you may choose to either focus on one of them or reflect on a broader theme/common thread.

-The best of your three shorties will account for 5% of your final grade, and the other two together another 5%.
+The best of your three shorties will account for 10% of your final grade, and the other two each another 5%.

-### Exams
+### Objection-reply essays

-There will be a midterm and a final exam.
-A study guide, including possible essay prompts, will be distributed in advance of each exam.
-The final exam is comprehensive, but will focus on the second half of the class.

-The midterm exam is scheduled for **Thursday, February 26** during our regular class period, and the final exam **Tuesday, December 17, 8–10am** (the Registrar picked this time for us, and I’m really sorry).
-If you have a conflicting final exam, please contact me as soon as you can to arrange for a make-up.
+The tradition of philosophy that now dominates English-speaking philosophy departments (often called “analytic philosophy”) is done characteristically in an *objection-reply style*.
+In this class, we will practice writing two shorts essays (2–3 pages each) in that style.
+These essays also offer opportunities to apply what  you have learned in class to current issues in ways that build on but go beyond our discussions.
+I will circulate prompts and instructions at least two weeks in advance.

-The midterm and the final will make up 20% and 30% of your final grade, respectively.
+The better of your two objection-reply essays will make up 25% of your final grade, and the other one another 15%.

-### Final Project
+### Final project

-[under construction]
+You are required to complete a final project for this course.
+This can be either a traditional paper or an equally substantial creative project of your choice---for example, you might want to make a zine, create educational materials on an issue, write a play, design a board game, draft a short story or a piece of public writing, script and produce a video essay, record a mini-album, publish a podcast episode, curate an exhibit, build a website or an application, reenact a story or a moment, imagine an alternative history, illustrate an argument or debate, or profile a community member (really, the sky’s the limit!).
+My hope is that the flexibility of the format will allow you to further engage with our course materials in a way that suits and reflects your own interests.

+While I will provide prompts for both the paper and open options, you are also more than welcome to work with me to craft your own---if this is something you would like to do, please meet with me **by Tuesday, November 19** to discuss your ideas.
+If we can both see a workable final project, I will then ask you to write up a short project proposal to finalize it.
+You are not required to get my permission or submit a proposal if you decide to pursue one of the pre-circulated prompts.
+Either way, the final project is due **by 11:59pm on Sunday, December 15**.

+The final project will make up 30% of your final grade.

 ## Honors Credit

-If you would like to take this class for honors credit, please contact me as early as possible—and definitely by **Friday, September 13**—to discuss your idea.
+If you would like to take this class for honors credit, please contact me as early as possible—and definitely **by Friday, September 13**—to discuss your idea.
 The honors contract will require you to complete an additional independent project that explores one of our course themes in greater depth.
 For more information, please consult <https://honors.arizona.edu/academics/honors-contracts>.

 ## Excused Absences

 Please email me if there is a reason you can’t come to class, but you *don’t* need to show me any kind of documentation.
 This is an honor system, and I trust you not to abuse it—all I ask is you also be flexible and considerate when you are in a position of power to do so.

-The UA policy concerning class attendance, participation, and administrative drops is available at <http://catalog.arizona.edu/policy/class-attendance-participation-and-administrative-drop>.
+- The UA policy concerning class attendance, participation, and administrative drops is available at <http://catalog.arizona.edu/policy/class-attendance-participation-and-administrative-drop>.

-The UA policy regarding absences for any sincerely held religious belief, observance or practice will be accommodated where reasonable: <http://policy.arizona.edu/human-resources/religious-accommodation-policy>.
+- The UA policy regarding absences for any sincerely held religious belief, observance or practice will be accommodated where reasonable: <http://policy.arizona.edu/human-resources/religious-accommodation-policy>.

-Absences preapproved by the UA Dean of Students (or the Dean’s designee) will be honored; see <http://policy.arizona.edu/employmenthuman-resources/attendance>.
+- Absences preapproved by the UA Dean of Students (or the Dean’s designee) will be honored; see <http://policy.arizona.edu/employmenthuman-resources/attendance>.

 ## Late Assignments, Extensions, and Make-Ups